-If you feel uncomfortable reporting via the hotline, you may directly contact either the Corporate Compliance Contact Person, Lauren Savory at 304-399-4687
+If you feel uncomfortable reporting via the hotline, you may directly contact either the Corporate Compliance Contact Officer at 304-526-1912 or submit a report by following the instructions below.

 It is the policy of Cabell Huntington Hospital to document all events involving patients, visitors, medical staff, volunteers, residents/ students, property loss/damage, or other variances from routine hospital operations and to complete an investigation when warranted.
-All patient events require reporting either by the Datix online event reporting system or the Confidential Event Report Form (CHH-108), when the Datix system is not available.
+All patient events require reporting by the online event reporting system.